pawelwiejkut/pawelwiejkut.dev/content/posts/sql_on_join_conditions.md

 (prop T3 (parallel 4))
 '
 {{< /highlight >}}
-Thats all in this post, have a nice day and see you soon 🙂
+That's all in this post, have a nice day and see you soon 🙂